DukeRobotics/robosub-ros/src/controls/README.md

 Only the most recently updated Desired State topic will be used in movement.
 Therefore any updates will override the current movement of the robot.
 Controls will warn you if more than one Desired State Topic is being published to at any given time to prevent such issues.
 Also [TODO], if Controls stops receiving Desired State messages at a high enough rate [TBD], it will output zero power for safety purposes.

-The topic that is published to can be configured in controls.launch by editing a rosparam field.
+The topic that is published to can be configured in controls.launch by passing in a parameter through the command line or a parent launch file.

+**Not yet, but soon**: When publishing local or global twists for desired state, every axis that is set to 0 will be controlled for by position PID rather than velocity PID to mitigate drift effects or other unwanted perturbations.
+Only those axes that have nonzero desires will be controlled for by velocity.